 Online professional learning

-Psychological First Aid is a compassionate and caring response that addresses basic needs in the hours, days and/or the first weeks following a school crisis, emergency or disaster.
-At the most basic level, PFA aims to alleviate a survivor's painful emotions and promote hope and healing.
+Psychological First Aid is a compassionate and caring response that addresses basic needs in the hours, days and weeks following a school crisis, emergency or disaster.
+At the most basic level, PFA aims to alleviate a survivor's painful emotions and promote healing.